Visiting Birmingham and looking for somewhere to linger over a lazy brunch? Here are some of the best places for brunch

 I love a long, leisurely brunch at the weekend.
 It makes such a fabulous contrast to the hectic weekday mornings.

 So when I visit a city for a few days, I try to make time for at least one long relaxed brunch.
 They seem to get this very right on the continent, but we’re doing pretty well at it in the UK these days.

 Birmingham is my ‘home’ city, and I often go there for a day of shopping or just looking around the city centre or Jewellery Quarter.
 Brunch is always a part of this kind of relaxing day, and I have my own favourite places to go.

-So if you’re spending a weekend in Birmingham, here are nine of the best places to have brunch in Birmingham.
+So if you’re spending a weekend in Birmingham, here are nine of the best places for brunch in Birmingham.

 Natasha @ Nutella Tasha says…

 I would highly advise that anyone visiting Birmingham should visit Damascena for a relaxed breakfast/brunch.
 It’s located within a 15 minutes walk of the Bullring, opposite St Phillip’s Cathedral and brings a Middle Eastern feast to Birmingham City Centre.

 They have a number of options that suit a variety of appetites and have options that would suit anyone from a meat-eater to someone with dietary requirements.
 I love their vegan options, especially the Hot Breakfast Meze and Mixed Meze.
 Plus their hot drinks are tasty too, I like their mint tea.